stanislawbo/CombGame/README.md

   • In the other mode, stepping out of a block decreases the number on it.
 - The winner is the player who avoids stepping on a losing block, which is 0.
 - The game runs entirely in the browser via link — no installation required.

+## Features

+## Features

+- Two language options available for the game interface
+- Special section explaining the game rules in detail
+- Settings that prevent instant loss for either the player or CPU
+• For example, the game ensures a penguin does not spawn on a block with 1 at the start